vicw0ng-hk/fake-real-news/README.md

 - Interim Report :bookmark_tabs: [pdf](reports/prototype.pdf)

 ### Running :running_man: :running_woman:
-It's highly recommended to run the app on a POSIX system. :bangbang: Using Windows may cause some issues when installing dependencies. :cry:
+It's highly :top: recommended to run the app on a Unix-like system (Linux, macOS, ...). :bangbang: Using Windows may cause some issues when installing dependencies. :cry:
 #### 1. Installing environment :palm_tree:
 This may be different depending on the virtualization technology you are using :shrug:, but generally do
 ```bash